seanK200/my-notes/yonsei/db/11_dataAnalytics.md

 Interactive analysis, different views/summaries of data

 ### Multi-dimensional Data
+Data that can be modeled as dimension and measure attributes.
 * **Measure attributes**: Measure some value
 * **Dimension attributes**: Dimensions on which the measure attribs are viewed